Introduction

 Kent Grammar Schools 11 Plus (11+) Admissions

-To be considered for a Year 7 place at any Kent grammar school, your child must sit the Kent eleven plus test and achieve the required standard.
+To be considered for a Year 7 place at most Kent grammar schools, your child must sit the Kent Test and achieve the required standard.
+However, if you are applying to Weald of Kent, Dover (Boys or Girls), Harvey or Folkstone Girls, your child may qualify by passing either the Kent Test or the school’s own bespoke assessment.

 How to Register for the Kent Grammar Schools 11 Plus (11+) Exam